Argentina Global Business Entities Guide Germany Limited Liability Company

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?

-Whether a Supervisory Board is required depends on number of employees (critical from 500 onwards).
+Whether a Supervisory Board is required depends on number of employees (required [Note to Multilaw: can you confirm?] from 500 onwards).

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

 Annual financial statements.
-To be filed with the Business Register (Unternehmensregister), extent depending on balance sheet total, turnover, and number of employees.
+To be filed with the Business Register (Unternehmensregister), subject to certain minimum thresholds on the balance sheet, turnover, and number of employees.

 Is the entity permitted to determine its own financial year?